Cratecode/rust/sections/00_rust_concepts/03_rust_syntax/README.md

 } else if b == c {
     // Or do this.
 } else {
-    // If nothing works, do this.
+    // If none of the conditions were true, do this.
 }
 ```